-These condensed consolidated interim financial statements for the three months ended March 31, 2024 and 2023 (the "Interim Financial Statements") have been prepared by management in accordance with International Accounting Standard ("IAS") 34 - Interim Financial Reporting, as issued by the International Accounting Standards Board ("IASB"), and accordingly, do not include all disclosures required for annual financial statements.
-These Interim Financial Statements should be read in conjunction with the Company's most recent annual consolidated audited financial statements for the years ended December 31, 2023 and 2022 ("2023 Annual Financial Statements"), which are available on the Company's profile on the System for Electronic Document Analysis and Retrieval+ ("SEDAR+") at www.sedarplus.ca.
+These condensed consolidated interim financial statements for the three months ended March 31, 2025 and 2024 (the "Interim Financial Statements") have been prepared by management in accordance with International Accounting Standard ("IAS") 34 - Interim Financial Reporting, as issued by the International Accounting Standards Board ("IASB"), and accordingly, do not include all disclosures required for annual financial statements.
+These Interim Financial Statements should be read in conjunction with the Company's most recent annual consolidated audited financial statements for the years ended December 31, 2024 and 2023 (the "2024 Annual Financial Statements"), which are available on the Company's profile on the System for Electronic Document Analysis and Retrieval+ ("SEDAR+") at www.sedarplus.ca.

-The Company's Interim Financial Statements were authorized for issue by the board of directors on May 7, 2024.
+The Company's Interim Financial Statements were authorized for issue by the board of directors on May 13, 2025.